shay-wafer-au/cybersec-project1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the [install-elk.yml](Ansible/install-elk.yml) file to /etc/ansible/.
+- Copy the [install-elk.yml](Ansible/install-elk.yml) file to `/etc/ansible/`.
-- Update the hosts file to include the private IP address of the ELK Server under '[elk]'.
+- Update the hosts file to include the private IP address of the ELK Server under `[elk]`.
 - Run the playbook, and navigate to http://<IP.of.ELK.Server>:5601/app/kibana to check that the installation worked as expected.

 ```bash